 It is said that Chicago has two seasons: winter and road construction.

 Indeed road construction in the Chicagoland area is a necessary constant as our climate and heavy traffic usage necessitate ongoing roadwork and maintenance to keep streets safe and drivable.
 While we have become accustomed to seeing cones and construction horses parked along the side of the roadway, drivers need to be aware that despite their prevalence, accidents in road construction zones pose a danger to both motorists and road construction crews alike.

-Rosenfeld Injury Lawyers represents motorists and workers injured in motor vehicle accidents in Illinois road construction zones.
+Rosenfeld Injury Lawyers LLC represents motorists and workers injured in motor vehicle accidents in Illinois road construction zones.
 Due to the congested nature of these areas, these collisions frequently involve multiple parties and significant injuries.
 Regardless of the Illinois jurisdiction, our team of attorneys stands ready to assist you with your case to achieve maximum recovery for you.
 Complete our online contact form for a free case review with an experienced attorney.

 The Illinois Department of Transportation (IDOT) defines a work zone as;

 "A work zone is an area of a trafficway where construction, maintenance, or utility work activities are identified by warning signs, signals and indicators, including those on transport devices that mark the beginning and end of a construction, maintenance, or utility work activity.
 It extends from the first warning sign, signal or flashing lights to the END ROAD WORK sign or the last traffic control device pertinent for that work activity.
 Work zones also include roadway sections where there is ongoing, moving work activity such as lane line painting or roadside mowing only if the beginning of the ongoing, moving work activity is designated by warning signs or signals.